- What is Express Entry to Canada?

 Note that if you’re married or have a common-law partner who also wishes to move to Canada, you will need to decide which of you will be the main applicant.
 The main applicant should be the one who best meets the eligibility requirements and can secure the most points in the Express Entry’s Comprehensive Ranking System (CRS).
 This person will submit an Express Entry profile and their spouse will be listed in it.

 If you are eligible for one of the Economic programs, IRCC will accept your profile onto the Express Entry pool.
-This is when you will be scored under the Comprehensive Ranking System (CRS) based upon the information you provided.
+This is when you will be scored under the Comprehensive Ranking System (CRS) based on the information you provided.
 You will be awarded points for language ability (English or French), work experience, age, education, spouse/partner attributes (if applicable), Canadian work experience, job offer (if applicable).

 How to apply to an Express Entry program

 Once you receive your ITA, you will need to submit a more substantial residency application for your chosen program.
 This will need to include a number of documents that will need to be uploaded to your online account.
 These can vary depending on the program, but in general you will need to upload the following documents: